 Five bedrooms: 1 x master kingsize with en-suite bath, handheld shower, separate shower, basin and WC, 1 x king-size with en-suite roll-top bath, handheld shower, basin and WC, 1 x king-size, with en-suite wet room, 1 x twin, with en-suite bath, basin and WC, 1 x twin with en-suite bath, power shower over, basin and WC.
 Kitchen.
 Dining room.
 Sitting room with electric wood burner and patio doors leading onto the grounds of the property.
 Study with well stocked library.
 Leisure room with indoor swimming pool, electric wood burner and sitting room.

 Gas central heating with electric woodburners.
 AGA gas oven and hob, microwave, fridge/freezer, washer/dryer, dishwasher.
 TVs with Freeview, WiFi, selection of books, games and DVDs.
 Fuel, power and starter pack for fire inc. in rent.
 Bed linen and towels inc. in rent.
 Off-road parking.
 1 acre of gated gardens, with hot tub pizza oven, table and chairs.
-Indoor pool and leisure area.
+Heated indoor pool and leisure area.
 Sorry, no pets and no smoking.
 Shop and pub 1 mile.
 Note: Swimming pool towels also provided.
+Note: No stag/hen or similar.

 The town of Poole has one of the world's biggest natural harbours, which features five pine-clad islands, the largest of these is Brownsea Island.
 To the west is the Isle of Purbeck, which offers scenic countryside, quaint villages and seascapes.
 The beaches at Sandbanks and the seaside resort of Bournemouth are nearby, plus the wonderful New Forest National Park is within driving distance.